 While it is clear that the cost of observing the coin flip played an important role in reducing the frequency with which participants opted-in in the Endogenous-Costly treatment, the reasons are less clear in the Endogenous-Free treatment.
 In theory, participants should be indifferent between observing the coin flip and not observing the flip.
-Indeed, if there were any probability that a player who lost the flip would tremble and mistakenly accept the outcome, players would strictly prefer to flip the coin.
-We leave this question for future research.
+However, if there was any probability that a player who lost the flip would tremble and mistakenly accept the outcome, players would strictly prefer to flip the coin.
+Unfortunately, our design does not allow us to test this hypothesis directly.